-FIA Formula One World Championship – pre-season testing and car launches.
+FIA Formula 1 World Championship – pre-season testing and car launches.

-Although the 2022 Formula 1 season starts on 18 to 20 March, fans will have plenty to laugh about and reflect on new F1 cars and new regulations.
+Although the 2022 Formula 1 season starts on 18 to 20 March, fans will have plenty to laugh about and reflect on new F1 cars 2022 launches.
 The first week of testing will take the place in Barcelona from 23 to 25 February.
 The second week of testing scheduled in Bahrain from 10 to 12 March.
 F1 TV will be broadcasting only the second week in Bahrain.

 Ahead of the pre-season testing, we will see F1 cars launches on YouTube and Facebook livestreams.